Gianluca Scamacca: West Ham United

+Atalanta

+Scamacca joined Atalanta on a permanent deal on 7 August 2023.
+The reported fee was an initial £22.5 million plus a further £4.3 million in add-ons.
+On 2 September, he scored a brace in a 3–0 victory over Monza, his first goals for the club.
+On 11 April 2024, in Atlanta's 3–0 Europa League quarter-final first leg victory, Scamacca became the first Italian to score a brace against Liverpool at Anfield.
+On 24 April, Scamacca scored a goal and set-up another (in addition to having a second goal disallowed) to help overturn a 1–0 deficit from the first leg of the Coppa Italia semi-finals, eventually beating out Fiorentina 4–2 on aggregate to advance to the final against Juventus.
+On 2 May, he scored the opening goal in a 1–1 away draw against Marseille in the first leg of the Europa League semi-finals.
+On 22 May, Scamacca started in Atalanta's 3–0 victory over Bayer Leverkusen in the 2024 Europa League final at the Dublin Arena, setting up Ademola Lookman's third goal of the match.

+In early August 2024, he sustained a serious ACL injury which would sideline him for months.

 International career

 Youth

 As a member of the Italy U17 side, Scamacca took part at the 2015 and 2016 editions of the UEFA European Under-17 Championship.

 With Italy U19, Scamacca took part in the 2018 UEFA European Under-19 Championship, and scored two goals in the tournament, including one in the 4–3 final loss against Portugal after extra time.
-The following year he took part in the 2019 FIFA U-20 World Cup with the Italy U20 squad, reaching the fourth place.
+The following year he took part at the 2019 FIFA U-20 World Cup with the Italy U20 squad, finishing in fourth place.

 On 25 May 2018, Scamacca made his debut with the Italy U21 team in a friendly match lost 3–2 against Portugal.
 He scored his first goal with the Italy U21 team on 6 September 2019, in a friendly match won 4–0 against Moldova.
 He took part in the 2021 UEFA European Under-21 Championship, where he scored two goals.

 Senior

 He received his first call up to the senior Italy squad for the team's 2022 FIFA World Cup qualifiers in September 2021.
 He made his senior debut on 8 September, in a 5–0 home win over Lithuania, coming on as a second–half substitute for Federico Bernardeschi.

+Scamacca scored his first senior international goal on 17 October 2023, in Italy's 3–1 UEFA Euro 2024 qualifying loss to England at Wembley Stadium.